iamgreaser/it65/README.txt

 !
-WARNING !
-THIS DRIVER DOESN'T ACTUALLY WORK YET !
 !
-From what I gather, it plays through the patterns fine, but the notes themselves aren't playing properly.
+WARNING!
+This driver is still buggy!
+!
+(On the plus side, at least it runs through the patterns correctly.)
 !

 Notes: